Assessing mixed quantum-classical molecular dynamics methods for nonadiabatic dynamics of molecules on metal surfaces: Results and Discussion

 \subsection{Decoherence in IESH}

 \Ac{TSH} simulations suffer from the issue of overcoherence, where the coherent propagation of the electronic wavefunction becomes inconsistent after bifurcation of the nuclear wavepacket. \cite{tullyMolecularDynamicsElectronic1990,subotnikUnderstandingSurfaceHopping2016, plasserStrongInfluenceDecoherence2019} To address the issue, a collection of algorithmic modifications have been proposed, collectively referred to as decoherence corrections. \cite{subotnikFewestSwitchesSurfaceHopping2011} These involve adapting the coherent propagation of the electronic wavefunction to improve the internal consistency between the nuclear and electronic subsystems.
-For \ac{IESH}, the importance of decoherence has previously been assessed by comparing rates and diabatic populations from decoherence-corrected \ac{IESH} and Marcus theory.\cite{pradhanDetailedBalanceIndependent2022} By adapting the \ac{AFSSH} decoherence correction \cite{subotnikNewApproachDecoherence2011,jainEfficientAugmentedSurface2016} for \ac{IESH}, it was shown that treatment of decoherence improves the simulation results of \ac{IESH} by more accurately preserving detailed balance.\cite{pradhanDetailedBalanceIndependent2022}
+Note also that coherence is not an issue restricted to surface hopping methods, affecting other methods including Ehrenfest dynamics.
+Recently a branching correction has been proposed that can be used to improve both surface hopping and mean-field methods. \cite{xuBranchingCorrectedSurface2019,xuBranchingCorrectedMean2020,liUnifiedFrameworkMixed2022} For \ac{IESH}, the importance of decoherence has previously been assessed by comparing rates and diabatic populations from decoherence-corrected \ac{IESH} and Marcus theory.\cite{pradhanDetailedBalanceIndependent2022} By adapting the \ac{AFSSH} decoherence correction \cite{subotnikNewApproachDecoherence2011,jainEfficientAugmentedSurface2016} for \ac{IESH}, it was shown that treatment of decoherence improves the simulation results of \ac{IESH} by more accurately preserving detailed balance.\cite{pradhanDetailedBalanceIndependent2022}

 In this section, the simple \ac{EDC} method \cite{granucciCriticalAppraisalFewest2007,granucciIncludingQuantumDecoherence2010} is adapted for \ac{IESH} and its effect on the vibrational state-to-state scattering probabilities for the NO models introduced in \cref{sec:models} is explored.
 The \ac{EDC} method defines a decoherence time between electronic states $i$ and $j$